semaphoreci/semaphore/docs/docs/reference/toolbox.md

 - `combine`: combines multiples JSON report files into one file summary
 - `compile`: parses JUnit XML files to a well-defined JSON report file
-- `gen-pipeline-report`: fetches and combines workflow-level JUnit report files
+- `gen-pipeline-report`: fetches and combines workflow-level JUnit report and combines them
 - `publish`: parses XML JUnit file to a well-defined JSON schema and publishes results to artifacts storage

 The available flags are: